Boat packed with hundreds of Haitian migrants runs aground in Florida

 WASHINGTON, March 7 (Reuters) - U.S. authorities are investigating what appeared to be one of the largest human smuggling attempts off U.S. shores in years, after a boat packed with 356 Haitian migrants ran aground in the Florida Keys on Sunday.

-Among the passengers, 158 jumped from the boat, swam toward the shore in Key Largo and were apprehended by the U.S. Border Patrol, according to a U.S. Customs and Border Protection (CBP) spokesperson.
-The other 198 remained on the boat and were taken into custody by the U.S. Coast Guard, the spokesperson said.
+Among the passengers, 158 jumped from the boat and attempted to swim toward the shore in Key Largo despite rough seas.
+They were rescued from the water and detained by the U.S. Border Patrol, according to U.S. Customs and Border Protection (CBP).
+The other 198 remained on the boat and were taken into custody by the U.S. Coast Guard.

-Several migrants were hospitalized for minor injuries but released promptly, the spokesperson said.
+Several migrants were hospitalized for minor injuries but released promptly, a CBP spokesperson said.

 Just days after that, the U.S. Coast Guard intercepted 191 Haitian migrants aboard an overloaded sailing vessel that was believed to be headed for Florida.